On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

-This is the celebrated ``KPZ equation,'' named after the authors of \cite{KPZ}, and the random field $\bm{h}$ is believed to be a universal object [e.g., it is expected to arise as a continuum limit of a large number of interacting particle systems].
-Theorem \ref{th:PAM} implies that
+This is the celebrated ``KPZ equation,'' named after the authors of \cite{KPZ}, and the random field $\mathbf{h}$ is believed to be a universal object (e.g., it is expected to arise as a continuum limit of a large number of interacting particle systems).
+Theorem~\ref{thPAM} implies that there exist positive and finite constants $a_t$ and $A_t$---depending only on~$t$---such that

-This is purely formal, but only because the construction of $\bm{h}$ via $u$ is not rigorous.
-More significantly, our proofs suggest strongly a kind of asymptotic space-time scaling ``$|\log x|\approx t^{\pm 1/2}$.''
-If so, then the preceding verifies that fluctuation exponent $1/z$ of $\bm{h}$ is $2/3$ under quite general conditions on the $h_0$.
-The latter has been predicted by Kardar et al \cite[p.\ 890]{KPZ} and proved by M. Balazs, J. Quastel, and T. Sepp\"al\"ainen \cite{BQS} for a special choice of $u_0$ [hence $h_0$]. \end{remark}
+This is purely formal, but only because the construction of $\mathbf{h}$ via $u$ is not rigorous.
+More significantly, our proofs suggest strongly a kind of asymptotic space--time scaling ``$|{\log x}|\approx t^{\pm1/2}$.''
+If so, then the preceding verifies that fluctuation exponent $1/z$ of $\mathbf{h}$ is $2/3$ under quite general conditions on the $h_0$.
+The latter has been predicted by Kardar et al.~\cite{KPZ}, page 890, and proved by Balazs, Quastel and Sepp\"al\"ainen~\cite{BQS} for a special choice of $u_0$ (hence $h_0$) and $t \rightarrow0$. \end{remark}

 The proofs of our three theorems involve a fairly long series of technical computations.
-Therefore, we conclude the Introduction with a few remarks on the methods of proofs for the preceding three theorems in order to highlight the ``pictures behind the proofs.''
+Therefore, we conclude the \hyperref[intro]{Introduction} with a few remarks on the methods of proofs for the preceding three theorems in order to highlight the ``pictures behind the proofs.''

-Theorem \ref{th:main} relies on two well-established techniques from interacting particle systems \cite{Durrett,Liggett}: Namely, comparison and coupling.
-Comparison reduces our problem to the case that $u_0$ is a constant; at a technical level this uses Mueller's comparison principle \cite{Mueller}.
-And we use coupling on a few occasions: First, we describe a two-step coupling of $\{u_t(x)\}_{t>0,x\in\R}$ to the solution $\{v_t(x)\}_{t>0,x\in\R}$ of \eqref{eq:main}---using the same space-time white noise $\partial^2 W/(\partial t\,\partial x)$---in the case that $\sigma$ is bounded below uniformly on $\R$.
-The latter quantity [i.e., $\{v_t(x)\}_{t>0,x\in\R}$] turns out to be more amenable to moment analysis than $\{u_t(x)\}_{t>0,x\in\R}$, and in this way we obtain the following \emph{a priori} estimate, valid for every $t>0$ fixed:
+Theorem~\ref{thmain} relies on two well-established techniques from interacting particle systems~\cite{Durrett,Liggett}: namely, comparison and coupling.
+Comparison reduces our problem to the case that $u_0$ is a constant; at a technical level this uses Mueller's comparison principle~\cite{Mueller}.
+And we use coupling on a few occasions: first, we describe a two-step coupling of $\{u_t(x)\}_{t>0,x\in\R}$ to the solution $\{v_t(x)\}_{t>0,x\in\R}$ of (\ref{eqmain})---using the\vadjust{\goodbreak} same space--time white noise $\partial^2 W/(\partial t \,\partial x)$---in the case that $\sigma$ is bounded below uniformly on $\R$.
+The latter quantity [i.e., $\{v_t(x)\}_{t>0,x\in\R}$] turns out to be more amenable to moment analysis than $\{u_t(x)\}_{t>0,x\in\R}$, and in this way we obtain the following a priori estimate, valid for every $t>0$ fixed: